Last updated in September 2020

 There is no point in buying items you do not need.
-I am particularly guilty of this one as I tend to buy more food than I can eat.
-I am probably not the only one who thinks it would be nice to make a pizza from scratch but never has the time to do so.
-Equally, you may aim to become healthier and buy tons of fruit and vegetables–only to find them going off at home.
 Making a meal plan can help with this!
-Plan ahead what you want to eat for a week and if you skip a meal (due to eating out etc), pop it into the freezer.
+Plan ahead what you want to eat for a week and if you skip a meal, pop it into the freezer.
 Fruits and vegetables can also be frozen if you do not manage to use them.
 Frozen fruits/vegetables can be delicious ingredients for smoothies.

 There are other areas with huge saving potentials.
 For a lot of products, you can just reduce their consumption by 50%, which will automatically cut your grocery bill in half.
-For example, as study found that you can clean your teeth perfectly fine without toothpaste or wash yourself without shower gel.
-I am not suggesting to complete remove these products (although you can), but you are probably using more than necessary at the moment.
+For example, you can clean your teeth perfectly fine without toothpaste or wash yourself without shower gel.
+Reducing your consumption of these products by half should therefore be easy.

 Following the same concept, a lot of product use can be reduced in your kitchen.
 We all know that too much salt is bad so why not half your use of it?
 This will help your wallet and your health!